diegosasw/sasw-excel-tools/README.md

 # sasw-excel-tools
-Excel Tools library with converter to CSV
+Excel Tools library with converter to CSV.

+Use it by injecting an IExcelConverter instance and using its methods.

+More details on how to use in the unit test and integration projects